 Change the 8th paragraph as follows:

+TGax Editor: Change the paragraph in P802.11ax D2.3 as follows:

 The GCR Mode subfield indicates whether the BlockAck frame was sent in response to a GCR Mode Block- AckReq or a GLK-GCR BlockAckReq frame.
 The GCR Mode subfield is 10 when the BlockAck frame is sent in response to a GCR BlockAckReq frame, 01 when the BlockAck frame is sent in response to a GLK-GCR BlockAckReq, and 00 otherwise.
-A GCR BlockAck frame is sent in response to a GCR BlockAckReq frame and a GLK-GCR BlockAck frame is sent in response to a GLK-GCR BlockAckReq frame.
+The GCR BlockAck variant is used(#11113) in response to a GCR BlockAckReq frame and the GLK-GCR BlockAck variant is used(#11113) in response to a GLK-GCR BlockAckReq frame.